 Nigerian ethnic communities had philosophies

 An evaluation of several ethnic communities in Nigeria shows elements of Plato’s role philosophy of production.
-Before the colonial invasion, the Nigerian ethnic communities had organized themselves to contribute to the community according to their talents in administration, security and production.
-The ethnic communities were mainly communitarian, locally producing and distributing their resources for common good.
-But with the colonial introduction of consumerism on a militarily sustained amalgamation, productivity became unattractive and unfeasible.
-Nigerian idle and hungry population keeps increasing since a qualification for shares in government imported consumerism is the population you represent.
+Before the colonial invasion, the Nigerian ethnic communities had organized themselves to contribute to their respective communities according to their talents in administration, security and production.
+The ethnic communities were mainly communitarian, locally producing and exchanging their resources for common good.
+But with the colonial imposition of consumerism on a militarily sustained amalgamation, productivity became unattractive and unfeasible.
+Nigerian idle and hungry population keeps increasing since a qualification for sharing in government imported consumerism is the population you represent.

 Presently, Nigeria does not need more enactment and enforcement of laws, it needs more education on role philosophy of productivity.
 For without proper education, even the lawmakers and enforcement agents will still default in the porous laws they multiply.
 “The lower the moral standard of any society, the greater is the need for law and its authoritative enforcement.”
 But people with a good philosophy (ethical standard) have no need for law, nor is law a problem to them, since they are convinced about the right actions.